keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 * **photoz-restful-api**, a simple RESTFul API based on JAX-RS and acting as a resource server.
 * **photoz-html5-client**, a HTML5 + AngularJS client that will consume the RESTful API published by a resource server.
-* **photoz-authz-policy**, a simple project with some rule-based policies using JBoss Drools.

 For this application, users can be regular users or administrators.
 Regular users can create/view/delete their albums and administrators can do anything.
 Regular users are also allowed to share their albums with other users.